OpenNebula-unmantained/addon-saturnring-iscsi/README.md

 _Note: if a Saturn image goes into `err` state (seen in the `oneimage list` command), run `oneimage enable <imageid>` to get it back into `Rdy` state_.

-## Development

-Developing the driver can be accomplished on the [sandbox OpenNebula VM](http://opennebula.org/tryout/sandboxvirtualbox/), but testing opportunities are limited because only 1 hypervisor is available (so VM migration testing is not possible).
-In addition, Virtualbox does not work with 64-bit nested VMs, limiting the developer to only 32-bit VMs.

-For this reason, a multiple-hypervisor OpenNebula KVM-Vagrant setup is provided in the `on-devenv` directory.
-Note that it is not possible to run both virtualbox and KVM on the same hosts at present.
-So if the saturn storage is also setup as a Vagrant environment then it also needs to be on KVM hypervisors.
-Please refer to the README file in that directory for further information.

 ## Contributors